tajS89/portfolio-assignment/README.md

 # Financial Portfolio Application

 A full‑stack financial portfolio application with a **Node.js backend** and a **React + TypeScript frontend**.
-It includes user authentication, token validation, and an interactive dashboard for visualising portfolio data.
+It includes user authentication, token validation, and an interactive dashboard for visualising portfolio data (dummy).

 ---